-722. SMALL GROUPS.
-Spring term.
+[722.
+THE SOCIAL PSYCHOLOGY OF GROUPS.
+Fall term.
 Credit three hours.
-Prerequisite, a course in social psychology, or Sociology and Anthropology 302, or consent of instructor.
-M W 10 and one laboratory discussion hour to be arranged.
-Mr. Meltzer.
+Prerequisites, three hours of psychology and three hours of sociology and anthropology, or consent of the instructor.
+T Th 10 and one additional hour to be arranged.
+Mr. Meltzer, Offered in 1961-1962 and alternate years.]